 Teach your students how to identify the different emotions on the slides and reflect within their journal space.

 Daily social emotional learning activities can also come with calls to action!
 Challenge your students to do something positive each day.
-For example, social-emotional learning journal slides include challenges to do something that makes them happy or make someone else happy!
-Social-emotional learning for elementary are simple yet highly effective!
+For example, these social-emotional learning journal slides include challenges for students to do something that makes them happy or makes someone else happy!
+These social emotional learning activities for elementary students are simple, yet highly effective!